Sometimes People Who Can't Control Themselves Try to Control Everyone Else

 But the need to control everything and everyone around us is nothing more than a defense mechanism.
 We use it to confront something that at we see as a “threat.”

-Having low self-esteem, huge insecurity, a negative self-image, and an inability to process emotions like anger, sadness, or frustration: these often form a lethal cocktail where psychological uncertainty desperately looks for a quick fix.
+Having low self-esteem, huge insecurity, a negative self-image, and an inability to process emotions like anger, sadness, or frustration: often form a lethal cocktail where psychological uncertainty desperately looks for a quick fix.

 Faced with their inability to control and deal with all these things, the person focuses their energy on others.
-I’ll control you and everyone else so you’ll fit into to my black-and-white world.”
+I’ll control you and everyone else so you’ll fit into my black-and-white world.”

 They’re behaviors you’ve probably seen in certain relationships and even at work.